FlandereKua/Node-Based-Adventure/Template/Enemy Zone Template.md

 # {{Zone Name}} (Tier {Zone Difficulty}) (Enemy Zone)

 How to use
-- Tierless template.
-Do not write numeric tiers in names.
-Use role-based Tier below.
 - Assign enemies a role (Basic, Elite, Boss) and scale their difficulty relative to the zone’s intended challenge.
 - Keep node names in [Square Case] and include Acquisition/Mitigation where relevant.